John Curry: Professional career

-Following the 1976 World Championships, Curry turned professional and founded a touring skating company along the same lines as a traditional dance company.
+Following the 1976 World Championships and retiring from "amateur" Olympic-level figure skating, he teamed up with fellow British figure skater Lorna Brown, herself a British figure skating champion, and began to develop a theatre-on-ice distinct from popular ice revues such as Holiday on Ice.
+Curry-Brown's concept was the antithesis to such shows.
+Curry turned professional and founded a touring skating company along the same lines as a traditional dance company.
 He also formed small skating companies that focused on "carefully choreographed and complex ensemble work skated to classical music and performed to exacting standards".
-Besides choreographing routines for the company, Curry commissioned works from such noted dance choreographers as Sir Kenneth MacMillan, Peter Martins and Twyla Tharp.
-Curry was reportedly a difficult person to get along with, and a dispute with the business managers of his company forced it to suspend operations in the mid-1980s.
+Besides choreographing routines for the company, Curry commissioned works from dance choreographers such as Sir Kenneth MacMillan, Peter Martins and Twyla Tharp.
 Curry was inducted into the World Figure Skating Hall of Fame in 1991.

+Theatre

-Curry's Broadway theatre credits include Icedancing (1978) as a performer and director and the 1980 revival of Brigadoon as an actor and the Roundabout Theatre 1989 revival of Privates on Parade as an actor.
+Curry's Broadway theatre credits include Icedancing (1978) as a performer and director, the 1980 revival of Brigadoon as an actor (playing Harry Beaton) and the Roundabout Theatre 1989 revival of Privates on Parade as Lance Corporal Charles Bishop.

+In 1979 Curry, alongside Anthony Dowell, gave the premiere of a dance piece Top Hat and Tails using the music by Irving Berlin and choreographed by Peter Gennaro, at the Million Dollar Celebration Gala at the Metropolitan Opera House New York.

 Personal life

 It is speculated that Curry was outed as gay by a German tabloid newspaper, Bild-Zeitung before the March 1976 World Championships.
 He was competing in Gothenburg as Britain's (and the world's) first openly gay high-profile sportsperson.
 The revelation had occurred in February 1976, when John Vinocur, a reporter from the Associated Press, interviewed him in the days prior to his Olympic victory.
 His report, which included quotes from Curry that were candid about his sexuality, was published 24 hours after the victory made headline news.
 Curry confirmed he was gay at a press conference in Innsbruck the same evening.
 It caused a brief scandal in Europe at the time, but Curry's sexual orientation was generally ignored by the press and public for many years afterwards.

 In 1987, Curry was diagnosed with HIV and, in 1991, with AIDS.
 In October 1992, he gave an interview to a newspaper in which he spoke about both his disease and his sexual orientation.
 He spent the last years of his life with his mother.
 He died of an AIDS-related heart attack on 15 April 1994 in Binton, Warwickshire, aged 44.
 In line with his own wishes, Curry had a humanist funeral.
 A humanist memorial service took place later that year at Conway Hall Ethical Society, London.

 Donald Spoto's authorised biography of actor Alan Bates stated that Curry and Bates had a two-year affair, and that Bates helped nurse Curry in his final months.

 In 2018, a documentary on Curry's life and career, The Ice King, was released by Dogwoof Pictures.
+The film was based on the biography Alone by Bill Jones, which was published in 2014.